 - Follow your recipe carefully: It takes time for cheese to curd properly, whether your curding with acid or rennet.

-- Temperature: Use a cheese thermometer to maintain the right temperature throughout the cheesemaking process.
+- Temperature: Use a cheese thermometer (affiliate link) to maintain the right temperature throughout the cheesemaking process.
 If it’s too warm the curd will set too quickly and might have problems knitting together.
 If it’s too cold, it will take longer to form good curds and they might fall apart during stirring.

 - Type of milk: UHT pasteurized milk shouldn’t EVER be used to make cheese.
 In general pasteurization and homogenization will decrease cheese yield.
 However, using raw milk will not necessarily make it easier to make cheese.
 Non-homogenized milk might separate into milk and cream, giving you a dry tasting cheese with low milk fat.
 And raw milk contains its own bacterial culture, which will compete with any culture you add to the milk.
 If you are going to use raw milk, it’s best if it is REALLY fresh, because the natural bacterial culture in raw milk increases over time.